veeto

 • Exempts deported California community college students from nonresident tuition fees for online programs.

-• Requires students to reenroll in online courses within three years of deportation to maintain eligibility.
+• Requires students to reenroll in online courses within three years of deportation to maintain resident tuition rates.

 Get Involved